kateetak/forge-bulk-issue-ops/README.md

 # Introduction

 This is a [Forge](https://developer.atlassian.com/platform/forge) app that provides alternate experiences to Jira's built-in functionality to bulk move and edit issues.

+The motivation behind the creation of the app was to constrain bulk work item operations to ensure an organisations practices are adhered to.
+Specific features of the app include:

+* Ability to control whether work items can be moved across project category boundaries; and
+* Ability to restrict which work item fields are editable.

 ## Setup